it-brains/vue-form-plugin/README.md

 - `delete(url)` - makes DELETE request to the server.
 Returns promise

 Params:
-- `url` - URL address for the request
+- `url` - string with URL address for the request
 - `params` - optional.
-GET params for the requests
+JS object with GET params for the requests
 - `successCallback` - optional.
 Callback function which will be called after success request
 - `errorCallback` - optional.
 Callback function which will be called after failed request

 Form class includes instance of `Errors` class (as an `errors` property) which contains returned validation messages.
 Methods of errors class:
-- `has(field)` - determines if there is an error by given field
+- `has(field)` - determines if there is an error by given field name
 - `any()` - determines if there is any error
-- `get(field)` - returns the first error by given field
+- `get(field)` - returns the first error by given field name
-- `clear([field])` - clears ALL errors if 'field' did not passed or only specific errors by given field if it was
+- `clear([field])` - clears ALL errors if 'field' did not passed or only specific errors by given field name if it was

 Form class contains internal property `_processing ` which can be used for determines if HTTP request is in progress.